turbot/steampipe-plugin-mastodon/docs/tables/mastodon_server.md

 # Table: mastodon_server

-Get the name of your Mastodon instance
+Represents an independent instance of Mastodon.

 ## Examples